 If you’re anything like me, the word “celebration” immediately makes you think of partying.
 Though I am now in recovery and can trust myself to successfully attend a non-sober party without drinking or drugging, I rarely choose to do so.
 Instead, I prefer to avoid situations where I am forced to hold a conversation with people who are drunk or on drugs.

-When it comes to recovery, your milestones and recovery birthdays are important reminders of your successes and they should be commemorated just like anything else.
-However, with the idea of a grand booze-laden bash out of the question, you may find that your celebration options are a bit bleak.
+When it comes to recovery, your recovery milestones and sober anniversaries are important reminders of your successes and they should be commemorated just like any other important achievement.
+With the idea of a grand booze-laden bash out of the question, you may find that your celebration options are a bit bleak.

 Not to fear, friends.
 There are plenty of options to celebrate your recovery milestones with festivity and fun.
 Here are 4 sobriety-approved ideas to get the party started!

 1. Host a sober party.

 Before my recovery, I don’t remember ever using the words “sober” and “party” in the same sentence.
 Fortunately, I now enjoy sober parties and can’t imagine being forced to go to one where everybody is wasted.

 It might be a foreign concept to those not in recovery but a sober party is just a regular party minus the alcohol.
 Sometimes, I think we forget that a party is just any social gathering that involves entertainment.
 As you think about it in this way, the possibilities actually become endless.
 Just remember to stock up on munchies, sodas, music, and games.

 When I think about my recovery, it makes me want to give back to the community.
 I want to give money to the homeless, volunteer at shelters, or give people seeking recovery a shoulder to cry on.